T-Systems Employee Reviews, Feedback, Testimonials

 Average Working Hours

-Average working hours are typically within a standard full-time range, approximately 38–42 hours per week, depending on country regulations.
-Peak periods such as deployments or client deadlines may push hours higher temporarily.
-Regular overtime is not the norm for most teams.
+Roughly 38–42 hours per week depending on country regulations.
+Deployments and client deadlines can push that higher temporarily.
+Regular overtime is not the norm.

 Attrition Rate & Layoff History